 For most employees, a flexible work schedule is key to a high quality of life.
 But not all employers understand the benefit of offering a results-oriented workplace rather than one focused solely on rigid requirements about hours and face time.
-We asked expert Pat Katepoo some questions about the most effective way to negotiate a flexible work schedule in a workplace with no existing policy offering it.
-Here are our questions and her expert career advice:
+I asked expert Pat Katepoo some questions about the most effective way to negotiate a flexible work schedule in a workplace with no existing policy offering it.
+Here are my questions and her expert negotiations advice:

 Unfortunately, many employers aren’t using workplace flexibility as a business survival strategy, so yes, asking in that environment can be risky.
 However, putting forth a proposal as a work group or department can be less risky, especially if it’s positioned correctly.
 After all, a plan for telecommuting or part-time arrangements can be aligned with the employer’s priorities, such as increased productivity and cost-cutting.